 Save to My DOJO

-Hyperconverged infrastructure (HCI) has taken the server and storage world by storm.
+Hyper-Converged Infrastructure (HCI) such as VMware vSAN has taken the server and storage world by storm.
 If you are coming up on the end of life for your virtualization clusters in your data center, you will most likely have HCI solutions on your shortlist of options for the refresh.
 VMware vSAN 7.0 new features in vSphere 7 make it a compelling option for HCI for most organizations.

 In this post, we will take a look at VMware vSAN 7.0 new features in vSphere 7 and get a feel for the new capabilities that vSAN 7.0 brings to the enterprise data center.

-Before we dive into the new features that are found in the latest VMware vSAN release, let’s take a step back and briefly cover what VMware vSAN is exactly.
+Before we dive into the new features that are found in the latest VMware vSAN release, let’s take a step back and briefly cover what is vSAN VMware exactly.
 VMware vSAN is a software-defined storage (SDS) solution that is embedded in the ESXi hypervisor.
-It provides the basis for hyperconverged infrastructure (HCI) built on top of VMware vSphere.
+It provides the basis for hyper-converged infrastructure (HCI) built on top of VMware vSphere.

 VMware vSAN allows organizations to have shared storage between hypervisor hosts without having a separate physical storage device such as a storage area network (SAN).
 It does this by using local disks installed inside each hypervisor host that are pooled together to form logical storage.

 Each host has disks that are designated as either part of the cache tier or capacity tier.
 Writes are first written to the cache tier and then de-staged to the capacity tier for performance.
 VMware vSAN is a special kind of object storage that makes use of objects to represent each component of the virtual machine on the vSAN datastore.
-VMware vSAN is a feature inside of vSphere that is enabled at the cluster-level.
+VMware vSAN is a feature inside of vSphere that is enabled at the cluster level.
+If you want to know more about the nitty-gritty details, you can check out the vSAN reference architecture guide.

 VMware vSAN allows organizations to benefit from the modern advancements of software-defined storage.
 These include streamlined operations, intelligent capacity management, and performance benefits for your virtual machines.
 It can also benefit organizations with a lowered total cost of ownership (TCO).